stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 enough; and although I did not see the zenith I can well imagine that its swirls of ice-dust may have taken strange forms.
-Imagination, knowing how vividly distant scenes can sometimes be reflected, refracted, and magnified by such layers of restless cloud, might easily have supplied the rest&mdash;and of course Danforth did not hint any of those specific horrors till after his memory had had a chance to draw on his bygone reading.
+Imagination, knowing how vividly distant scenes can sometimes be reflected, refracted, and magnified by such layers of restless cloud, might easily have supplied the rest--and of course Danforth did not hint any of those specific horrors till after his memory had had a chance to draw on his bygone reading.
 He could never have seen so much in one instantaneous glance.

   At the time his shrieks were confined to the repetition of a single mad word of all too obvious source:

-    &ldquo;Tekeli-li!
-Tekeli-li!&rdquo;
+     "Tekeli-li!
+Tekeli-li! "